cta-wave/dpctf-deploy/README.md

 ### Agree to EULA

 In order to run the container you need to agree to the [EULA](https://github.com/cta-wave/dpctf-deploy/blob/master/End-User-License-Agreement.md).
-To do so, set the environment variable `AGREE_EULA` to `true`.
+To do so, set the environment variable `AGREE_EULA` to `"yes"`.

 `docker-compose.yml`